aplteam/MarkAPL/MarkAPL.md

 All HTML blocks but `<pre>`, `<script>`, HTML comments and `<style>` **must** be surrounded by blank lines except when an HTML block is placed at the top of a document or ends at the bottom of the document.

 An HTML comment must have a blank line before the opening tag (`<!--`) but no empty line is required after the closing tag.
-For that reason
+For this that reason is a prefectly legal Markdown document with an HTML comment:

 ```
 # Overview

 <!-- This is a comment --> will be ignored
 This is a paragraph
 ```
-is a prefectly legal markdown document with an HTML comment.

 However, note that "will be ignored" will _not_ make it into the final document.

 The most important syntax is when you want to have an opening tag like a `<div>` and a corresponding `</div>` around some Markdown stuff.
 For simplicity let's assume that it is just a paragraph with a single word: "foo" in bold.